Enter your sum

 Each route uses its standard formula, the same as our SIP and Lumpsum calculators, on the same sum and the same end date.

 The whole sum P invested today, compounded annually at rate r for t years.
-Every rupee is exposed for the full period.
+Every unit of money is exposed for the full period.

 The same money, two routes, one decade.